nazasan/GettingAndCleaningData_Project/README.md

 This piece of work is done in run_analysis().

 ## Final dataset
 You can find a description of the variables of the final dataset in the file [CodeBook](https://github.com/nazasan/GettingAndCleaningData_Project/blob/master/CodeBook) including in this project.
+The final dataset contains 180 records (30 subjects x 6 activities) and 81 fields.